thiagodp/concordialang/docs/en/actions.md

 ## `pull`

+> Extracts a device's resource from a path.

 ### pull + value + value
 The next sentence is for *mobile* only:
 ```gherkin
 When I pull "/storage/emulated/0/DCIM/logo.png" to "some/path"
 ```

 ## `refresh`

+> Refreshes the current page.

 ### refresh + page or currentPage or url
 ```gherkin